Diabetes Doctor San Diego - Dr. Jason Shumard, D.C.

 Although it’s important to maintain manganese levels, you should definitely err on the side of caution when it comes to supplementation.

 Overdoing it on the manganese can interfere with the absorption of other essential nutrients and lead to irreversible neurological issues.

 I recommend going at this by eating whole foods rich in manganese like pineapple, almonds, sweet potato, spinach, and teas.

 I also recommend not going at it alone; I urge you to find a functional medicine practitioner who can pinpoint your specific imbalance and tailor a plan made just for you.
 At my clinic, for example, we use state-of-the-art testing to uncover imbalances that are causing your health problems so that we can come up with a treatment approach together, placing you in an optimal position for healing.

-If you’re looking for a Diabetes Specialist in San Diego, come to our clinic.
+If you're looking for a Diabetes Doctor in San Diego, come to our clinic.